xyyx/H96-MAX-X3/README.md

 - If you use KODI, you can use kodi plugin instead of OpenVFD.apk - https://github.com/xyyx/service.openvfd
   - Download it as zip and install

+- If you have troubles, you can load box from microsd or usb flash.
+Format to FAT32 and copy files from boot_files folder to root of flash.
+Unplug power from box and press button in AV.
+Insert storage, plug power cable and release button in AV after some seconds.

 -------------
 - OpenVFD sources - https://github.com/xyyx/OpenVFD